rsksmart/rootstock-subgraph/README.md

 - The subgraph mappings files are written in AssemblyScript, not Typescript.
 AssemblyScript docs can be found here: https://www.assemblyscript.org/.
 Pay particular attention to the difference in the equality operator - `===` compares referencess, `==` compares values.
 - If you are having issues with postgres, try deleting the `data/` directory from the subgraph root
 - The block numbers for Orderbook contracts on mainnet are set to blocks far in the future, because these contracts only exist on testnet
+- This subgraph takes approximately 40 hours to fully sync on mainnet

 ## How to contribute